siderolabs/omni-docs/content/docs/how-to-guides/how-to-use-kubectl-with-omni/index.md

 ---
-title: "How to Use Kubectl With Omni"
+title: "Use Kubectl With Omni"
 date: 2022-11-17T10:14:18-08:00
 draft: false
 weight: 90